Cecimedeiros/Cecimedeiros/README.md

 [EN] My name is Cecília Medeiros, I’m 21 years old, and I’m from Pernambuco, Brazil.
 I’m currently pursuing a degree in Systems Analysis and Development, and I’m passionate about data and everything related to transforming it into useful information.
-I have hands-on experience with Python (Pandas, NumPy, Matplotlib), SQL, MySQL, Excel, and Power BI, applying these tools in various projects, which you can check out [here].
+I have hands-on experience with Python (Pandas, NumPy, Matplotlib, Seaborn), SQL, MySQL, Excel, and Power BI, applying these tools in various projects, which you can check out [here].

 Welcome, and feel free to connect with me on LinkedIn or via email!